yartsun/vue-brouter/docs/guide/advanced/meta.md

 For example, with the above route config, the URL `/foo/bar` will match both the parent route record and the child route record.

-All route records matched by a route are exposed on the `$route` object (and also route objects in navigation guards) as the `$route.matched` Array.
-Therefore, we will need to iterate over `$route.matched` to check for meta fields in route records.
+All route records matched by a route are exposed on the `$bRoute` object (and also route objects in navigation guards) as the `$bRoute.matched` Array.
+Therefore, we will need to iterate over `$bRoute.matched` to check for meta fields in route records.

 An example use case is checking for a meta field in the global navigation guard: